ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     \end{aligned}
     $$

--   The integral is evaluated over the solid angle, and it is not very convenient for the numerical solution of the problem: we will have a list of **objects**, not solid angles, to iterate over.
+-   The integral is evaluated over the solid angle, but for some algorithms it might be more convenient to iterate over **objects**, not solid angles.

--   Therefore, we look for an alternative formulation that makes things simpler.
+-   We now show an alternative formulation that introduces some important new concepts.

 # Alternative Form